It was previewed in concept form only last March, but prototypes for Mercedes-AMG’s standalone sedan are already at a late stage of development.

 We’re talking about the production version of AMG’s GT sedan concept unveiled at the 2017 Geneva auto show, and judging by the latest spy shots and video the production model will closely resemble the scintillating show car.

-AMG has ruled out the previously rumored name of GT 4 for the sedan.
-However, we'll know the identity soon enough as the car is scheduled for a reveal this summer, likely as a 2019 model.
+AMG has confirmed the car will be called a GT Coupe, and it's due for a debut on March 6 at the 2018 Geneva International Motor Show.
+We'll see it in showrooms in the summer, likely as a 2019 model.
 It will be AMG’s third standalone product after the GT sports car and Project One hypercar.

 The design is derived from the sexy lines of the GT sports car, although the headlights take on a more angular shape and the length of the hood has been shortened.
 Of course, the wheelbase has also been stretched and an extra pair of doors added.

-The latest shots reveal the true shape of the fastback profile.
-The design is almost identical to what we see on the concept, though for the first time the integrated rear spoiler can be seen in extended mode.
+The latest shots reveal the true shape of the fastback profile and show the car testing alongside its main intended rival, the Porsche Panamera.
+The design is almost identical to what we see on the GT concept, though the production model sports a visible rear wing.

 Also, the production model sticks with AMG's more familiar quad-exhaust tip arrangement instead of the single, center-mounted pipe of the concept.

 Mercedes-AMG GT concept, 2017 Geneva auto showEnlarge Photo